 The saddles are especially designed for trail riding by Leon Liversage.
 The saddle distributes the weight equally on the horses back and is very comfortable for the rider.
 The design with a high pommel and cantle makes one sit straight automatically and is therefore better for you and the horse.
 Each horse has its own saddle to ensure a comfortable-and perfect fit.
 Each saddle is equipped with a splash-proof saddlebag carrying 2 water bottles and can hold a camera and other essentials while out riding for the day.
 The tack and equipment is scrupulously maintained.

-Temperatures in summer: 15-26° C (60-80° F) with highs up to 32° C (90° F) occasionally in Dec, Jan and Feb.
-Temperatures in winter: 10-22° C (50-70° F) January / February: It’s summer, and the weather is hot & humid with afternoon thunder showers, we have to be aware of flooding rivers!
-While riding, one cools of by playing with the horses in the sea and lagoons.
-March: Days are long and warm, still some chances of rain as the wet season tapers off.
+Temperatures in summer: 15-26° C (60-80° F) with occasional highs of up to 32°C (90°F) in Dec, Jan and Feb.
+Temperatures in winter: 10-22°C (50-70° F) January/February: It’s summer, and the weather is hot & humid with afternoon thunder showers, we have to be aware of flooding rivers!
+While riding, you can cool off by playing with the horses in the sea and lagoons.
+March: days are long and warm, still some chances of rain as the wet season tapers off.
 The riding is good and the sun is not as harsh.
-April / May : Autumn, with warm days and blue skies.
+April/May: Autumn, with warm days and blue skies.
 Good riding weather.
-June.
-July / August: Winter days are dry and warm, with cool nights.
+June/July/August: Winter days are dry and warm, with cool nights.
 The sun sets early, but the weather is so fine you can be out on your horse all day.
 Good riding weather.
 September: The end of winter.
 It can be windy and wet.
-October / November / December: Lovely time of year, everything is green and fresh as the spring rains bring relief to the parched earth.
+October/November/December: Lovely time of year, everything is green and fresh as the spring rains bring relief to the parched earth.
 Riding is mostly fine during the day, with late afternoon rainstorms and we have to watch the river crossings.
 The temperatures are pleasant until around mid-December when the summer heat kicks in.
 December/January is the summer & Christmas holidays.

-We do not offer trails or working holidays between the 15th Dec and 15 Jan each year due to the South African summer holidays; we are unable to secure accommodation at this time of year.
+We do not offer trails or working holidays between the 15th Dec and 15th Jan each year as, due to the South African summer holidays, we are unable to secure accommodation at this time of year.

 The price of the trip includes all meals (unless otherwise stated), horses, tack, guides, accommodations and taxes.
 Includes a backup vehicle on trail.
-Airport Transfer are paid separately.
+Airport transfers are paid separately.

 Please have South African Rand or a credit card available to pay your drink accounts at the hotel.
 Spa treatments and laundry is also payable direct to the hotels.